Thank you for visiting Rosie On The House, the online home to Arizona's longest running weekend radio broadcast!

 Want to skip the maintenance?
 Don’t!
 Filthy water can wind up back in your house.
 That’s a mess no one wants to clean up!

-1. Do – Know where your septic system and drainfield are located.
+1. Do – Know where your septic system and leach field are located.
 Keep a record of that on hand.

-5. Do & Don’t – It’s okay to plant grass over and near your septic system, but that’s it.
+6. Do & Don’t – It’s okay to plant grass over and near your septic system, but that’s it.
 Plants, shrubs, and trees with deep root systems literally chase the septic water for nutrition and can grow right into the pipes and even through the seams of the tank.
-That can cause never-ending trouble.
+That can cause never-ending trouble and expensive repairs.

-6. Don’t – If you add a room to your house, don’t build it within 10 feet of your septic tank.
-If you really want to locate your new room on the same spot as your septic system, you’ll have to move the tank at least 10 feet away.
+8. Don’t – If you add a room to your house, don’t build it within 10 feet of your septic tank.
+If you want to locate your new room in the same spot as your septic system, you’ll have to move the tank at least 10 feet away.
+Adding a new bathroom may require a larger system by code.

-8. Don’t – Drive or park your car over the septic system.
+10. Don’t – Drive or park your car over the septic system.
 The tank is buried, but not very deep.
 The car’s weight can damage pipes or the tank.
-It can also compact the soil in your drainfield, which can prevent water from leaching deep into the ground.
+It can also compact the soil in your drain field, preventing water from leaching deep into the ground.

 ###